-Blood transfusions not subject to this division
+9 Blood transfusions not subject to this division

-9. Nothing in this division prevents the removal in accordance with division 4 of blood from the body of a person.
+Nothing in this division prevents the removal in accordance with division 4 of blood from the body of a person.

-Consent by adult living donor to removal of regenerative tissue may, by writing signed in the presence of a designated officer, consent to the removal from his or her body of regenerative tissue specified in the consent-
+10 Consent by adult living donor to removal of regenerative tissue may, by writing signed in the presence of a designated officer, consent to the removal from his or her body of regenerative tissue specified in the consent-

-- 10. A person who-
+A person who-

 - (a) has attained the age of 18 years; and

-- (b) is of sound mind; and
+- (b) is of sound mind;1 and

 - (c) is, in the light of medical advice furnished by a medical practitioner, prepared to do so;

-- (d) for the purpose of the transplantation of the tissue to the body of another living person; or - (e) for the purpose of using the tissue for other therapeutic purposes or for other medical or scientific purposes;
+(d) for the purpose of the transplantation of the tissue to the body of another living person; or or for any such purposes.